davegregg/technical-interview-training-notes-2021-09-20/README.md

     - Professional and educational experience
       - A little of both goes a long way.

-## We want to treat EVERY interview as a step in a growth process, not the potential end to that process.
+## EVERY interview is a step in a growth process
+  + There is no such thing as "my last job interview," until you have both signed a contract and have started Day One.
+There is no such thing as a "sure thing" when it comes to job interviews, until you are legally earning money in the company's employ.
-  + Focus on the learning objective, not so much on the end result.
+  + So focus on the *learning objective,* not so much on the end result.
+This will help you manage your expectations, help you relax, and build your confidence.
+  + Interviewing is like _trying_ to fall asleep: if you obsess about it, you will struggle to achieve it.
   + You are more likely to freeze when you are afraid of rejection.
-  + Never put all your hopes, plans, and emotions in one interview or company.
+  + Never invest your emotions or plans in one interview or company.

 ## What sorts of technical interviews might you expect to encounter?
   - Discussion-based technical interview (one or more interviewers)